Scalable load balancing in networked systems: A survey of recent advances: Blocking and infinite-server dynamics

 Motivated by these observations, we explore the trade-off between performance and communication overhead for infinite-server dynamics.
 We will demonstrate that the optimal performance of the JSQ policy can be asymptotically retained while drastically reducing the communication burden, mirroring the universality properties described in Section~\ref{univ} for single-server queues.
-The results presented in the remainder of the section are extracted from~\cite{MBLW16-4}, unless indicated otherwise.
+The results presented in the remainder of the section are extracted from~\cite{MBLW16-4} where also the complete proofs are provided, unless indicated otherwise.